frederic-perez/AmE-dictionary/dictionary.md

 __ammassed__ _v_
 __amnesty player__
 __amped-up__ _adj informal_ :four: (amped up) Filled with intense energy and excitement.
-__ample__ :two: Enough or more than enough; plentiful. _There is ample time for discussion._ _Syn_ enough, sufficient, adequate, plenty of, abundant, more than enough, enough and to spare
+__ample__ _adj_ :two: Enough or more than enough; plentiful. _There is ample time for discussion._ _Syn_ enough, sufficient, adequate, plenty of, abundant, more than enough, enough and to spare
 __amplification__ _Corrections & Amplifications (newspaper section)._
 __amply__
 __amusement park__